 And yet another case involved a single mother of three who was struggling to pay her way through college.
 Officials from Butte County contacted her and threatened to seize her tax return if she didn’t pay the $7‚000 that was collected by her father on her behalf a decade earlier‚ when she lived with various relatives.
 It took months and many sleepless nights‚ she said‚ to get the mess straightened out.

 For many of these children and the family members who care for them‚ they may already be living paycheck-to-paycheck.
-Forcing them to pay these additional debts on top of their regular expenses may be enough to push these individuals to the brink of a Los Angeles bankruptcy.
+Forcing them to pay these additional debts on top of their regular expenses may be enough to push these individuals to the brink of a Woodland Hills bankruptcy.

 Of course‚ this is not to say that a bankruptcy is a bad idea‚ particularly if the debts held prior to the collection demands were significant.

 Up until 1996‚ federal law had mandated that public officials go after any member of the household for alleged over-payments.
 Now‚ however‚ states can decide whether to go after minors if they want.
-Los Angeles County reports that more than 4‚600 children and nearly 90 adults have been penalized for over-payments.
+Woodland Hills County reports that more than 4‚600 children and nearly 90 adults have been penalized for over-payments.

 But the fact that this program is going to stop going after children and people who were children at the time the debt accrued is going to be a huge relief to many of these families.

 If you are considering filing for bankruptcy‚ contact Woodland Hills bankruptcy lawyers at Cal West Law to schedule your free consultation.
 Call (800) 568-0707.